Great Nicobar Island: Topography

-The island has several rivers, including the Alexandra River (named after the Alexandra of Denmark who was wife of King Edward VII of the United Kingdom), Amrit Kaur River (named after the princess Amrit Kaur of princely state of Kapurthala who was first and longest serving health minister of India), Dogmar River, and Galathea River (named after the Danish colonial vessel Galathea which conducted survey for minerals in Great Nicobar in 1845-47).
+The island has several rivers, including the Alexandra River (named after the Alexandra of Denmark who was wife of King Edward VII of the United Kingdom), Amrit Kaur River (named after the princess Amrit Kaur of princely state of Kapurthala who was the first and longest serving health minister of India), Dogmar River, and Galathea River (named after the Danish colonial vessel Galathea which conducted survey for minerals in Great Nicobar in 1845-47).
 Virtually all rivers flow in a southern or southwesterly direction, which is indicative of the general slope of the terrain across the island.
 There are undulating hills throughout the island, with the main range running in a north–south orientation.
 Mount Thullier (likely named after British colonial officer Henry Edward Landor Thuillier who was Survey General of India from 1861 to 1878), which is part of this range, has the highest elevation of any point in the Nicobars, at 642 m above sea level.

-Indira Point (6°45’10″N and 93°49’36″E), named after Indira Gandhi, is the southernmost point of the Great Nicobar Island and India itself.
+Indira Point (6°45′10″N and 93°49′36″E), named after Indira Gandhi, is the southernmost point of the Great Nicobar Island and India itself.
 Indira Point subsided 4.25 m in the 26 December 2004 tsunami and the lighthouse there was damaged.
 The lighthouse was subsequently made functional.